civicrm/civicrm-sysadmin-guide/docs/integration/wordpress/plugins.md

 CiviCRM Admin Utilities modifies CiviCRM’s behaviour in single site and multisite installs.
 It does a number of useful things:

-* Provides quick links to miscellanuous CiviCRM tasks
+* Provides quick links to miscellaneous CiviCRM tasks
 * Adds a handy CiviCRM Shortcuts menu to the WordPress Admin Bar
 * Resolves issues with the CiviCRM Menu and WordPress Access Control form
 * Allows you to choose which Post Types the CiviCRM shortcode button appears